wkumari/draft-wkumari-intarea-safe-limited-domains/draft-wkumari-intarea-safe-limited-domains.md

 not leak in, the operator must explicitly filter SRv6 traffic.

-Fail-open protocols are inherently more risky than fail-closed protocols, as they may ignore operational realities; they rely on perfect configuration of filters on all interfaces at the boundary of a domain, and, if the filters are removed for any reason (for example, during troubleshooting), the network is at risk.
-In addition, devices (especially those using TCAM based filter mechanisms) may have limitations in the number and complexity of filters that can be applied, and so adding new filter entries to protect against new protocols may not be possible.
+Fail-open protocols are inherently more risky than fail-closed protocols, as they rely on perfect configuration of filters on all interfaces at the boundary of a domain, and, if the filters are removed for any reason (for example, during troubleshooting), there is a risk of inbound or oubound leaks.
+In addition, some devices or interfaces may have limitations in the size and complexity of filters that can be applied, and so adding new filter entries to limit leaks of a new protocol may not be possible.

 Fail-closed protocols, on the other hand, do not require any explicit filtering.
-In order for the protocol to transit an interface, the operator must explicitly enable the protocol on that interface.
-In addition, the protocol is inherently more robust, as it does not rely on filters that may be limited in number and complexity.
-Finally, fail-closed protocols are inherently more secure, as they do not require that operators of networks outside of the limited domain implement filters to protect their networks from the limited domain protocols.
+In order for the protocol to be accepted and processed when received on an interface, the operator must explicitly enable the protocol on that interface and on the device itself.
+In addition, there is less risk of operational mistakes, as it does not rely on filters that may be limited in number and complexity.
+Finally, fail-closed protocols do not require that operators of networks outside of the limited domain implement filters to protect their networks from the limited domain traffic.

 # Making a transport type limited-domain protocol fail-closed